 Because of its large installed base of pumps, the revenue generated by the water and wastewater industry for the pump services market has been high.
 Most of the core assets—such as water pipelines and sewers—are old and frail, which augurs well for service providers.
 End users face several issues—such as cavitation, frequent damage to mechanical seals, bearing misalignment and corrosion of internal parts.

 The food and beverage industry places high priority on quality with hygiene and, therefore, has a high demand for spares to ensure non-contamination of food and a leak-free environment.
-Centrifugal, rotary lobe, air-operated diaphragm and peristaltic pumps are used in applications for producing or processing dairy products, meat, bakery products, confectionery, beer, wine, syrups and juices.
+Centrifugal, rotary lobe, air-operated diaphragm and peristaltic pumps are used in applications for producing or processing dairy products, meat, bakery products, confectionery, syrups and juices.

 Pump servicing market—service type opportunity matrix